JakeWharton/dependency-tree-diff/README.md

 +     \--- org.jetbrains.kotlin:kotlin-stdlib-jdk7:1.3.72 -> 1.4.0 (*)
 ```

-Unlike a normal `diff`, unchanged entries are not displayed unless they are a parent dependency
+Unlike a normal `diff`, unchanged entries are displayed only when they are a parent dependency
-to a changed.
-This allows you to see which immediate dependencies are impacted by a change.
+to one that changed.

 Compare the above diff to `diff -U 0`: